diffix/reference/docs/computing noise.md

 The process for flattening extreme values is done separately for each AID set.
 That is to say, for a dataset with AID sets `[email-1; email-2; company]`, the process is repeated three times, even though there are only two kinds of AIDs.
 For each AID set, we calculate the absolute amount of flattening required.
-We use the flattening and noise parameters of the AID set with the largest flattening.
+We use the highest flattening and noise parameters calculated across all the AID sets.

 We flatten aggregates in subqueries as well in the final anonymization step.
 The process is identical with two significant
 differences: